niebardzo/niebardzo.github.io/_posts/2020-06-01-gynvael-challenge-4.md

 Iconv is the popular GNU project which converts one encoding to another and it supports multiple encodings.
 I have found the whole list here: https://gist.github.com/hakre/4188459

 At this point, we may probably use any of those encodings to send our payload.
 I have chosen the UTF-16.
-With the usage of Burp Suite and the Hackvester, we send our payload utf-16 encoded.
+With the usage of Burp Suite and the Hackvertor, we send our payload utf-16 encoded.

 ![gyn_4](https://github.com/niebardzo/niebardzo.github.io/raw/master/img/2020-06-01-gyn4_5.png)